SilentBladeX/Rust-mini-projects/README.md

 ### 🛠️ Note:
 - GCD is computed using the brute-force method, which is simple and easy to understand for beginners.
 - This program handles errors gracefully using `match` for parsing integers.

+---

+## 1. 🧮 Calculator

+### Description:
+A basic CLI calculator that takes two numbers from the user and performs addition, subtraction, multiplication, or division based on the selected operator.

+### How it works:
+- Prompts the user for two numbers.
+- Asks which operation to perform (`+`, `-`, `*`, `/`).
+- Prints the calculated result.
+- Handles divide-by-zero gracefully.

+---

+## 2. 🔢 Even or Odd Checker

+### Description:
+A simple program to check whether a number entered by the user is even or odd.

+### How it works:
+- User enters a whole number.
+- Program checks `number % 2`.
+- Displays if the number is **Even** or **Odd**.

+---

+## 3. 📋 Table Printer

+### Description:
+Prints the multiplication table (paara) of any number entered by the user.

+### How it works:
+- Takes one number from the user.
+- Uses a `for` loop from 1 to 10.
+- Prints the multiplication result line-by-line.